-The Service's Futures 25 Efficiency Strategy was initially outlined at Policy and Strategy Committee in May 22 and updated in September 22. £250k of savings have already been delivered and work is underway to identify a range of savings to help balance the budget and enable it to meet the financial challenges expected in the coming years.
-The Service has set aside £900k in Earmarked Reserves to support this programme of works.
+The Service's Futures 25 Efficiency Strategy was initially outlined at Policy and Strategy Committee in May 22 and updated in September 22, July 2023 and February 2024.
+It is intended that savings delivered through the Futures 25 and a newly established Efficiency Roadmap will achieve savings for 2025/26 budget onwards.
+The Service has set aside £576k at 31 March 2024 in Earmarked Reserves to support this programme of works.

-Based upon the latest assumptions cash flow forecasts have been prepared out to the end of March 2024 which indicate the service will maintain a strong cash position.
+Based upon the latest assumptions cash flow forecasts have been prepared out to the end of March 2025 which indicate the service will maintain a strong cash position.

-Based on our assessment of the financial and liquidity position of Nottinghamshire Fire and Rescue Service, there are no material uncertainties or concerns on the basis of preparing the 2022/23 financial statements or on the ability to continue to operate as a going concern for a period of 12 months from the date of approval of these financial statements.
+Based on our assessment of the financial and liquidity position of Nottinghamshire Fire and Rescue Service, there are no material uncertainties or concerns on the basis of preparing the 2023/24 financial statements or on the ability to continue to operate as a going concern for a period of 12 months from the date of approval of these financial statements.